Global Legal Practice Fellowship (GLPF)

 - Melli Darsa (Indonesia)

 - Weiner Soto (Argentina)

 1L or 2L students currently enrolled at Penn Law are eligible to apply for GLPF.

 - Employer’s job descriptions are posted to Symplicity in December.

 - Student submit applications in January.

 - Students may apply for multiple fellowship placements - but must submit a separate resume and cover letter to each placement for which they wish to be considered.

-- The Career Planning and Professionalism Office sends applications to the employer for review.
+- The Office of Career Strategy sends applications to the employer for review.

 - Employers arrange interviews or further application section according to their practice policies.